-The village of Llantwit Major is just under a mile away and has some good cafes, pubs, shops, a sports centre and a railway station.
+Llantwit Major village is just under a mile away and has cafes, pubs, shops, a sports centre and a railway station.
 Parking at both the village and beach is free.